-In April 2019, our board of directors approved a non-employee director compensation policy that became effective in connection with the IPO Under this policy, we pay each of our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
+Under our director compensation policy, we pay each of our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
 The chairperson of each committee receives a higher retainer for such service.
 These retainers are payable in arrears in four equal quarterly installments on the last day of each quarter; provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our board of directors or the applicable committee.
-No retainers were paid in respect of any period prior to the completion of the IPO.
 The retainers to be paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member are as follows: